IronGateTechnologies/Personal-Homelab/README.md

 Alpha – Ryzen 9 powerhouse for testing, dual-boot Arch + Windows

-Bravo – Proxmox VM for firewall and network security
+Bravo – Renewed Business Class Laptop

 Charlie – Storage and backup server

 Delta – Entertainment (Plex, Jellyfin, Minecraft, etc.)

 Echo – AM4 test bench for experiments and emulation

-Foxtrot – Productivity and college laptop

-Gamma – Gaming workhorse laptop

 Each node has its own folder with detailed specs, history, and photos.